Why You Should Travel to Tibet by Train

 Third, taking a train is perfect for those who travel on a budget.
 Train tickets can be twice or even three times cheaper than flight tickets to Tibet.
 You also have a choice of two sleeping classes: soft sleeper and hard sleeper.

 Looking for more ideas for a budget trip?
-We collected 7 ideas on how to lower the cost of tour to Tibet»
+We collected 7 ideas on how to lower the cost of the tour to Tibet»

 The soft sleeper offers more comfortable beds with four beds in a berth with a door.
 It is a more comfortable option and a less crowded car.